zerotier/ZeroTierOne/RUNNING.md

 If you want to test by joining the Earth network, try: sudo ./zerotier-cli join 8056c2e21c000001

-An interface called 'zt0' should appear and should get an IP address in the 28.0.0.0/7 range (28.* or 29.*) within a few seconds or so.
+An interface called 'zt####' should appear and should get an IP address in the 28.0.0.0/7 range (28.* or 29.*) within a few seconds or so.
 Then try pinging earth.zerotier.net or navigating to http://earth.zerotier.net/ in a web browser.